UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 # Extended macro engine

-Extended macro engine is developed on kareltucek/firmware and occasionally merged into the stock firmware.
-The extended macro engine can be enabled by `set macroEngine.extendedCommands 1` or built using either `make-release.js --extendedMacros` or `make CUSTOM_CFLAGS=-DEXTENDED_MACROS`.
-Otherwise, stock builds are limited to just a few commands - approximately to `set` and `printStatus`.
-The extended features are not thoroughly tested, and are more likely to be removed or reshaped in the future.
+Extended macro engine originates in kareltucek/firmware and is fully merged and enabled by default in stock firmware.
+Some of the commands are featured officially in Agent's sidepane reference, some are not.
+The latter group is provided without guarantees and may be removed or reshaped in future.

-The extended engine implements:
+The engine implements:
 - macro commands for most features of the keyboard
 - conditionals, jumps and sync mechanisms
 - runtime macro recorder implemented on scancode level, for vim-like macro functionality